Typing Math in Microsoft Word

 •To create an empty 3 x 4 matrix, type [ \matrix (@@&&&) ] followed by spacebar.
 Notice the single space after the left bracket and the two spaces before the right bracket.
 A screenshot of the output is below.

-Minus symbol: use the keyboard dash/minus sign, -.
+Minus/subtraction: use the keyboard dash/minus sign, -.

-•To create a multiplication symbol that resembles an x (and is read by the JAWS screen reader as “times,” type \times followed by spacebar.
+•To create a multiplication symbol that resembles an x, type \times followed by spacebar.
 Produces the output $\times $.
+This symbol is also used for the cross product.

 N

-Natural numbers symbol: See “Set of natural numbers symbol.”
+Natural numbers: See Set of natural numbers.

-Not equal to: \ne or \neq followed by spacebar, produces the output $\ne $.
+Not equal to: \ne or \neq followed by spacebar.
+Produces the output $\ne $.

 O